Factor out stuff into a Tails Python library

-#8 Updated by anonym almost 4 years ago
+#8 Updated by anonym about 4 years ago

 I have a few additional ideas for such a Python library (plus steps towards a grander Python vision for Tails in general, see below).
 For starters, parts of the Shell library should migrate into the Python library, so the shell functions are thin wrappers around the Python library.
 The priority should be:

 - Anything that heavily uses lists!
 (Think: whitespace issues in the shell)